 Hence, we have designed a neural network-based approach (Section 4.3.2 and Section 4.3.3) to align those different coordinate systems.
 An interesting phenomenon discovered in this thesis is that concepts' informativeness has an impact on the overfitting of the neural network(s).
 This means that the more informative a concept is, the less possible the neural network will overfit itself (reasons will be explained later).
-In other words, the more informative a concept is, the more accurate its predicted value (of the semantic distribution) will be, and as a consequence, the more close to 1 the cosine similarity (between the predicted value and the "observed" value) will be (more information is given in Section 4.3.2 and Section 4.3.3).
+In other words, the more informative a concept is, the more close to 1 the cosine similarity (between the predicted value and the "observed" value) will be (more information is given in Section 4.3.2 and Section 4.3.3).
 Subsequently, by assessing how close to 1 the cosine similarity is (it is, in fact, aligned cosine similarity which will be explained later), we can measure how informative a concept is.
 Essentially, this is how we are going to produce the Informative Coefficient (IC) (Step 2) in this thesis.